Brucewuzhang/NER-Research/readme.md

 the transfered layers and newly added layers, we take a two stage training strategy instead of a single pass training with two different optimizers.

-**If you have any questions regarding my implemented or suggestions, please file an issue.**
+**If you have any questions regarding my implementations or suggestions, please file an issue.**

 ## Requirements: